How to Recognize Early Signs of Hearing Loss: What You Need to Know

 5. Tinnitus (Ringing in the Ears)

 Tinnitus, a persistent ringing or buzzing in the ears, is often one of the first signs of hearing damage.
-It can range from a faint background noise to a constant disturbance and may be accompanied by difficulty hearing external sounds.
+According to the NIDCD, approximately 15% of Americans (over 50 million people) experience some form of tinnitus.
+It can range from a faint background noise to a constant disturbance.

 6. Feeling Tired After Social Interactions

 Straining to hear conversations can be exhausting.
-If you notice that you’re feeling unusually tired or drained after social events or long conversations, it might be because you’re subconsciously working harder to process sounds, a common response to early hearing loss.
+If you notice that you're feeling unusually tired or drained after social events, it might be because you're subconsciously working harder to process sounds—a condition sometimes called "listening fatigue."
+The Hearing Loss Association of America (HLAA) describes this as one of the most underrecognized effects of untreated hearing loss.

 Why Does Hearing Loss Happen?